zulip/zulip/docs/documentation/user.md

 * The goal of user-facing documentation is not to be comprehensive.
 The goal is to give the right bits of information for the intended audience.

+* Real estate in the left sidebar is somewhat precious.
+Minor features should rarely get their own article.

+An anti-pattern is trying to make up for bad UX by adding user documentation.
+It's worth remembering that for most articles, almost 100% of the users of the feature will never read the article.
+Instructions for filling out forms, interacting with UI widgets (e.g. typeaheads), interacting with modals, etc. should never go in user documentation.
+In such cases you may be able to fix the problem by adding text in-app, where the user will see it as they are interacting with the feature.

 ### User interface